Skip to Content

 Lemongrass offers a full dramatic display of ornamental grass that will make your home look like it has been professionally landscaped.
 Lemongrass can grow up to heights of more than five feet.

-Despite its impressive addition to your landscape it does have other benefits as it’s scent repels cats and other insects, and pests that are put off by the citrus scent of this plant.
+Despite its impressive addition to your landscape, it does have other benefits.
+Its scent repels cats, insects, and pests, that are put off by the citrus scent of this plant.

 Lemongrass is best planted directly into the ground with enough drainage so that it is never sitting in standing water.
 Keep it potted in a good quality type of soil and don’t let the roots dry out.